JaehoonYoo-byeolla/lowdtop/content/Heegaard Floer Homology/Heegaard Floer Homology.md

 Nowdays, *Heegaard Floer Homology(HF)* is really powerful tool for the low-dimensional topology especially for dimension 3 and 4 .
 In brief, Heegaard Floer homology is a categorification of [[Alexander polynomial]].

 # Knot theory aspect
 In knot theory, Heegaard Floer Homology  really important tool.
 At least, HF can distinguish the knots and links.
-By [Lickorish-Wallace Theorem](https://en.wikipedia.org/wiki/Lickorish%E2%80%93Wallace_theorem), 3-manifolds can be constructed by the [[Dehn surgery]] with framed link.
+By [Lickorish-Wallace Theorem](https://en.wikipedia.org/wiki/Lickorish%E2%80%93Wallace_theorem), 3-manifolds can be constructed by the [[Dehn surgery]] with [[Framed link]].

 Not only distinguish the links, ***it detects an unknot***.
 The unknot is the only one knot which bounds disc which implies we can get a lot of information from manifolds.
 For example, in dimension 4, Michael Freedman's result coming from the finding disc called [[Disc embedding theorem]].